Background Checks

 The Hidden Risks of Relying Solely on FBI Fingerprint Checks

 New and pending state laws regarding background checks have sparked mass confusion for business.
 What type of information you are allowed to access; how you can use it to make a hiring decision – and when – vary by state.
-For many companies, large and small, there doesn’t appear to be a comprehensive solution available.
+For many companies, large and small, the variety of options available only adds to the confusion.

 Where Fingerprint Records Fall Short